 4. Position the brake so that the outer radius of the brake shoe is in full contact with the Disc.
 Do not move the brake too close as enough radial distance must be provided to allow for disc expansion without causing interference between the outer circumference of the disc and the inner caliper frame.
 5. Manually apply the brake onto the disc.
 The brake shoes will naturally align with the disc.
 6. Probe under the brake base with feeler gauges to determine the shimming requirement.
 7. Manually release the brake again and lift the brake up approximately two inches.
 8. Insert the shims determined from step 6.
 Use ANSI shims that straddle the mounting bolts.
-9. Insert the mounting bolts from underneath the pedestal using appropriate flat washers.
+9. Lower the brake back down, insert the mounting bolts from underneath the pedestal using appropriate flat washers.
 The nut must be on top of the brake foot.
-The mounting bolts must be of SAE grade 5 or better.
-It is recommended to use a thread locking product such as Loctite® to ensure a vibration resistant and secure joint.
-10. Lower the brake down and tighten the mounting bolts to the recommended preload.
+The mounting bolts must be of the type and installed as noted below to ensure a vibration resistant and secure joint: - a.
+Bolt size: 5/8-11 UNC - b.
+Bolt grade: SAE J429, grade 5 - c.
+Thread locker: Loctite® 243 - d.
+Tightening torque: 113 ft-lbf [153 Nm]